MonashDataFluency/python-web-scraping/markdowns/section-0-brief-python-refresher.md

-Slice notation "[a:b:c]" means "count in increments of c starting at a inclusive, up to b exclusive".
+Slice notation `[a:b:c]` means "count in increments of c starting at a inclusive, up to b exclusive".

 ```python